Dennis Enright – Chair – Otago

-I live at Mosgiel, Dunedin on a hectare of land and have more than 20 years experience in soil and fertiliser research with AgResearch, as well as organic production and certification.
+Based at Mosgiel near Dunedin, Dennis has more than 20 years experience in soil and fertiliser research with AgResearch.
+He has spent a similar amount of time in organic production and certification.

 I live in Hawea Flat, Central Otago, on a 20 Hectare lifestyle block.
 I am involved in education around composting and growing food (Dr Compost), as well as mentoring and edible landscape design work, plus a bit of gardening writing.